Zach Lujan: Coaching career

+South Dakota State

 Lujan was hired to SDSU's coaching staff as an offensive quality control assistant after graduating in 2017.
 He was promoted to running backs coach the following season.
 Lujan served as running backs coach for one year before being made the Jackrabbits' quarterbacks coach before the start of the 2019 season.
 He was promoted to offensive coordinator in 2022, while maintaining his position as quarterbacks coach, after previous coordinator Jason Eck was hired as the head coach at University of Idaho.
 The Jackrabbits advanced to the 2023 NCAA Division I Football Championship Game in Lujan's first season as coordinator and beat North Dakota State 45-21 for the school's first national championship.
+SDSU averaged 34.2 points per game and 348.6 yards per game on the season.
+In 2023, the Jackrabbits scored 37.3 points per game and repeated as national champions while quarterback Mark Gronowski won the Walter Payton Award as the best offensive player in FCS.

+Northwestern

+After the 2023 season, Lujan was hired to be the offensive coordinator and quarterbacks coach at Northwestern.